‘Doing Nothing’

 I’m noticing what’s there and how I feel and I’m also using visualization tools to help create space where things are feeling stuck.
 It’s a little like a self-led energetic massage.
 Slow, curious and with the intention of helping me connect with myself and my body.

-Being present can be just as much of a challenge as doing an intense workout.
+Being present in meditation can be challenging.
 It requires some commitment and a lot of grace.
 But for me, the payoff has been immense.
-When you sit with yourself every day with the intention to be present- you begin to change and grow in ways that are life changing.
-If you’re curious to learn more about the practice I teach you can learn more here.
+When you sit with yourself every day with the intention to be present- you begin to change and grow.
+You might be surprised at what shifts in your life when you take 20 minutes just to be.
+If you’re curious to learn more about the meditation class I teach called Energy Essentials- you can check it out here.